ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If all of these checks pass and the CA creates a new account, then the CA may consider the new account associated with the external account corresponding to the MAC key.
+If all of these checks pass and the CA creates a new account, then the CA may consider the new account associated with the external account corresponding to the MAC key, and MUST reflect value of the "external-account-binding" field in the resulting account object.
 If any of these checks fail, then the CA MUST reject the new-registration request.

 ### Account Key Roll-over